99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Cognito Identity pools (federated identities): are for AUTHORIZATUION (access control) AWS credentials to users to access AWS resources directly, temporary credentials by logging in with public providers (amazon, google, apple, Facebook), or users in an Amazon Cognito pool.

+Amazon Cognito Sync: creates a local cache for the identity data.
+Your app talks to this local cache when it reads and writes keys.
+So even when you are offline.
+When the synchronize method is called, changes from the service are pulled to the device, changes are available to other devices to synchronize.

 WE CAN ALSO ALLOW FOR UNAUTHENTICATEDS GUEST ACCESS With Amazon Cognito with unauthenticated access enabled.